hpe-storage/co-deployments/operators/hpe-csi-operator/README.md

 ## Installation on Kubernetes

 Please follow the steps from the install page on [OperatorHub.io](https://operatorhub.io/operator/hpe-csi-operator).
-Once the operator is installed, `HPECSIDriver` `CustomResource` should be installed in namespace `my-hpe-csi-driver-operator`.
+Once the operator is installed, `HPECSIDriver` `CustomResource` should be installed in namespace `my-hpe-csi-operator`.
 A `CustomResource` sample can be found at OperatorHub.io as well.

 ## Using the HPE CSI Driver for Kubernetes